Smiling person with long dark hair wearing a blue shirt outdoors.

-An unexpected personal experience at 16 threw me into a life of entrepreneurship & experimentation.
-But it was almost two decades later that my life truly changed.
+But it was almost two decades later that my life truly changed

 Pivotal moments from early life

 Growing up as the child of Pakistani migrants in the north of England, I learned to navigate the complexities of multiple cultural identities early in life.
-I come from a lineage of feminine repression, yet my mother encouraged me to dream of a more meaningful life.
-This duality was both inspiring and confusing, pushing me to strive for external success while often feeling caged by cultural expectations.
+I come from a lineage of feminine repression, but my mother reluctantly dared me to dream of a more meaningful life.
+The duality was both inspiring and confusing, pushing me to strive for achievement and success while often feeling caged by cultural expectations.

 After some initial years consumed by survival, I was determined to build financial security and professional credibility.
 I wanted a better life, one full of joy and comfort.
-I think it was sheer grit and audacity that let me believe in a bigger vision.
+It was sheer grit and audacity that let me believe in a bigger vision.

 I’d made it... or had I?

-Burnout forced me to hit pause and ask the bigger questions.
+Burnout forced me to hit pause & ask the bigger questions.

 What do I truly value?